Creating a star shape in Illustrator isn’t difficult.

 We don’t, so we are using Illustrator’s “Star Tool” to make stars in Illustrator.

-It couldn’t be easier!
-And believe me when I say that once you’ve mastered the tool, you will want to use it all the time.
+And believe me when I say that once you’ve mastered the tool, you will always want to use it.

 How to Make a Star in Illustrator

-To make a star in Adobe Illustrator, go to the left toolbar, and select the “Star Tool,” normally located under the “Rectangle Tool.”
+To make a star in Adobe Illustrator, go to the left toolbar and select the “Star Tool,” normally located under the “Rectangle Tool.”
 Click anywhere on the canvas to define your star by adjusting the radius (1 & 2) and the number of points.
-Click the “Ok” button and you’re done!
+Click the “OK” button to confirm.

 What does a star look like to you?
 Does it really need five points?
 It can be whatever you want it to be!

-You can use it as a “Clipping Mask”, a “Symbol”, or even a 3D object if you feel adventurous.
+If you feel adventurous, you can use it as a “Clipping Mask,” a “Symbol,” or even a 3D object.

-After you’ve finished making the star, you might want to customize it by adjusting the color, stroke, or size.
+After you finish making the star, you might want to customize it by adjusting the color, stroke, or size.
 Perhaps even some shadows or gradients could be added as well?

 There are so many options available!
 The “Star Tool” is perfect for creating a star shape, and like any other shape in Illustrator, it can be edited as you want.